ucsb-cs48/ucsb-cs48.github.io/_topics/refactoring.md

 * do not change the functionality of the code, but
 * make it easier to understand and maintain: i.e. make it easier to fix bugs and add new features.

+The "refactor" step in the "Red-Green-Refactor" cycle of [Test-Driven Development]({{ '/topics/tdd/' | relative_url }}) refers to this kind of refactoring.
+The idea is that once you have tests for your code, and a candidate solution that passes the tests, you are much more free to experiment with refactoring the code because:
+* you'll get immediate feedback on whether your refactoring broke anything or not
+* you at least have a candidate "correct" solution you can fall back on if your refactoring ends up not working out